Mental Health Support Services for People of All Ages in Townsville

 The CHS Program team can also facilitate referrals to other services or visit on a regular basis for company and companionship.
 One size does NOT fit all.
 We talk to people one-on-one to develop the right approach and modify as needs change.

-If you would like more information on our Connections Home Support Program or would like someone to contact you please send us a message.
+If you would like more information on our Connections Home Support Program or how it plays into our mental health support initiatives, please send us a message.
+Our Townsville team will get in touch with you shortly.

 Do I Need A Referral?